Edge (wrestler): Early life

-Adam Joseph Copeland was born in Fergus, Ontario, on October 30, 1973, the son of Judy Lynn Copeland, a single mother who worked two jobs to support him.
+Adam Joseph Copeland was born in Orangeville, Ontario, on October 30, 1973, the son of Judy Lynn Copeland (1953–2018), a single mother who worked two jobs to support him.
 He has claimed to have never met, or even seen a photograph of, his father.
-He became interested in professional wrestling at a young age; his favorite wrestlers included Mr. Perfect, Randy Savage, Hulk Hogan, Ricky Steamboat, Shawn Michaels, and Bret Hart.
-He met fellow future wrestler Jason Reso, known by his ring-name Christian Cage, in Orangeville when he was 10 years old, and they would make the trip to Maple Leaf Gardens in Toronto to watch their favourite wrestlers; at the age of 16, Copeland attended WrestleMania VI at the Toronto SkyDome in 1990, sitting in the 11th row at ringside.
-He was cheering on WWF Champion Hulk Hogan against The Ultimate Warrior, and he credits this match with making him realize he wanted to be a wrestler.
-When he was 17, he won an essay writing contest hosted by his local gym, the prize for which was free wrestling training with Sweet Daddy Siki and Ron Hutchison in Toronto.
+Copeland developed an interest in professional wrestling at a young age.
+(Note: Copeland's favorite wrestlers included Bret Hart, Hulk Hogan, Shawn Michaels, Mr. Perfect, Randy Savage, and Ricky Steamboat.)
+At the age of 16, Copeland attended WrestleMania VI at the Toronto SkyDome in 1990, sitting in the 11th row at ringside and cheered for Hulk Hogan who was defending the WWF Championship against Ultimate Warrior in the main event.
+Copeland has credited that match as the moment he realized he wanted to become a wrestler.
+He met his friend and fellow future wrestler William Jason "Jay" Reso, known by his ring name Christian Cage, in Orangeville when he was 10 years old.
+The two would often make trips to Maple Leaf Gardens in Toronto to watch their favourite wrestlers.
+When Copeland was 17, he won an essay writing contest hosted by his local gym, the prize for which was free wrestling training with Sweet Daddy Siki and Ron Hutchison in Toronto.
 However, he put his wrestling aspirations aside to help his mother pay the bills, taking numerous jobs and then receiving a diploma in radio broadcasting from Humber College before resuming his wrestling training.

 Professional wrestling career

-Early career (1992–1995)
+Early career (1992–1996)

 Copeland made his professional wrestling debut on Canada Day 1992, in an event at Monarch Park Stadium in Toronto.
 Throughout the 1990s, he wrestled on the independent circuit in Ontario and the Great Lakes region of the United States under the ring name Sexton Hardcastle.
 He became a part of the tag team Sex and Violence with Joe E. Legend.
 In the mid-1990s, he wrestled as Adam Impact for Tony Condello's Winnipeg promotion.
 In 1997, Sex and Violence became part of a larger stable called Thug Life, joining Christian Cage, Zakk Wyld, Bill Skullion, and Rhino Richards.
 During his independent career, he won the MWCW Tag Team Championship twice with Legend and the ICW Street Fight Tag Team Championship twice.

 The duo of Hardcastle and Cage were known as Hard Impact before changing their name to the Suicide Blondes.
 They also worked in Japan under the name The Canadian Rockers.
 Copeland also wrestled as Damon Striker against Meng on an episode of WCW Pro in February 1996.
 (Copeland stated in 2021 the name was intended to be "Damien Striker", but the on-screen caption of the name was incorrectly written.)
 In the summer of 1995, he worked a show in Ajax, Ontario, where Bret Hart's business manager, Carl De Marco, was watching.
 Impressed, he suggested Copeland send an audition tape to the World Wrestling Federation (WWF).